-In 2008 South Harrison Water treated and pumped 262 million gallons of water to our customers.
-On an average day, we pumped 720,000 gallons of water.
-We also installed or upgraded some 19,000 feet of new water mains as part of our Norstam Veneer project.
-We connected 49 new water meters.
-We served 3,077 meters, or an approximate population of 8,308 at the end of calendar year 2008.
+In 2009 South Harrison Water treated and pumped 243 million gallons of water to our customers.
+On an average day, we pumped 665,000 gallons of water.
+We installed a permanently mounted generator at our office and booster station facility.
+We purchased a portable generator and set up five of our booster stations to accommodate it.
+We also finished up the Norstam Veneer 12" water main project.
+We connected 20 new water meters.
+We served 3,083 meters, or an approximate population of 8,321 at the end of calendar year 2009.

-Planned Construction for 2009:
+Planned Construction for 2010: